Creating Volume Snapshots

 To create a volume snapshot use the following procedure:

-1. Click or tap on the tab Create (top).
+- click on the tab Create (top).

-2. Choose the volume for the volume snapshot (for example C:).
+- Choose the volume for the volume snapshot (for example C:).

-3. Click or tap on the link Create.
+- click on the link Create.
 U-Recover will create the snapshot.

-After the snapshot is created you can click or tap on the tab Expose (top) to expose the newly created snapshot as a new temporary disk letter (for example, E:).
+After the snapshot is created you can click on the tab Expose (top) to expose the newly created snapshot as a new temporary disk letter (for example, E:).
 The new volume will be read-only.

 Allocating space for volume snapshots

 If the link Create is not displayed for a given volume, it means that the volume has no space reserved for storing volume snapshots.
-To allocate space, click or tap on the link Manage.
+To allocate space, click on the link Manage.
 See Managing Volume Snapshots.

 Creating a snapshot in Windows Explorer